google/WebFundamentals/src/content/en/updates/2018/06/feature-policy.md

 ## JavaScript API {: #js }

-Heads up: While Chrome 60 added support for the `Feature-Policy` HTTP header and the `allow` attribute on iframes, the [JavaScript API][jsapi] is still being fleshed out and is likely to change as it goes through the standardization process.
-You can enable the API using the `--enable-experimental-web-platform-features` flag in `chrome:flags`.
+While Chrome 60 added support for the `Feature-Policy` HTTP header and the `allow` attribute on iframes, the [JavaScript API][jsapi] was added in chrome 74.
-{: .dogfood }

-Feature Policy includes a small [JavaScript API][jsapi] to allow client-side code to determine what features are allowed by a page or frame.
+This API allows client-side code to determine which features are allowed by a page, frame, or browser.
 You can access its goodies under `document.featurePolicy` for the main document or `frame.featurePolicy` for iframes.

 ### Example {: #jsexample }